Behind Bars, Mentally Ill Inmates Are Often Punished For Their Symptoms

 By some accounts, nearly half of America's incarcerated population is mentally ill — and journalist Alisa Roth argues that most aren't getting the treatment they need.

-Roth has visited jails in New York, Chicago, Los Angeles, Atlanta and a rural women's prison in Oklahoma to assess the condition of mentally ill prisoners.
+Roth has visited jails in New York, Chicago, Los Angeles and Atlanta and a rural women's prison in Oklahoma to assess the condition of mentally ill prisoners.
 She says correctional officers are on the "front lines" of mental health treatment — despite the fact that they lack clinical training.

 "Most of [the correctional officers] will talk about how this is not what they signed up," Roth says.
 "Most of them have not had much training in dealing with mental illness — or they've had none at all."